thiagobruch/amazon_shopping_list_scrape/README.md

 3 - Click on Add Trigger and select Webhook<BR>
 4 - Click on the copy symbol on the right to get the URL and save it (example: http://homeassistant.local:8123/api/webhook/-hA_THs-Yr5dfasnnkjfsdfsa)<BR>
 5 - Click on Add Action and select If-Then<BR>
-6 - Switch the view to YAML (three dots on the right - Edit in YAML)<BR>
+6 - Switch the view to YAML (three dots on the right of the Action block - Edit in YAML)<BR>
 7 - Paste the following code:<BR>
 ```
 if: